nandini1612/cancerscope/README.md

 # CancerScope

-> A minimal, full-stack application for breast cancer detection using both diagnostic data and histopathology images.
+> A minimal, full-stack application for breast cancer detection using both diagnostic data and ultrasound images.

 ---